cybersafetypicks/cybersafetypicks.github.io/guides/security-key-vs-authenticator-app.md

 However, for users who prioritize robust security features and are willing to invest in additional hardware like a Security Key, this can be highly beneficial.
 Consider using both methods where applicable—either in combination or individually—to provide an extra layer of protection.

 ## Affiliate Disclosure Placeholder
-[Please note: This comparison does not include any affiliate links, as I am committed to providing unbiased information.
-If you choose to use either option based on our recommendation, all decisions are yours alone.]
+Please note: This comparison does not include any affiliate links, as I am committed to providing unbiased information.
+If you choose to use either option based on our recommendation, all decisions are yours alone.

 ---

-This draft maintains a simple and straightforward approach suitable for non-technical users, focusing on key differences without delving into complex technical details or making unsupported claims.